cisco/cisco-network-puppet-module/docs/README-maintainers.md

 1. Open pull request from release branch against the `master` branch.
      * Merge after approval.

-1. Reach out to PuppetLabs and ask them to verify new release branche (Puppet and NodeUtils) in their CI.
+1. Reach out to PuppetLabs and ask them to verify new release branches (Puppet and NodeUtils) against their CI.
      * **Important** Only after getting approval from puppet, move on to post-merge steps.

 ### Post-Merge to `master` branch: